ThoTischner/infra-ecosphere/README.md

 * TestVM01: A Virtual Machine whose simulated BMC IP is 127.0.1.1
 * TestVM02: A Virtual Machine whose simulated BMC IP is 127.0.1.2
 * Note: we can find that BMC IP 127.0.1.3 maps to empty VMName.
 This configuration means that 127.0.1.3 maps to a mock VM, and it will response mocked IPMI response messages and does not affect any VM.
 This function is useful for large-scale IPMI command test.
+* We will not bind BMC loopback IPs so only API service is available

 Here we need to be aware that: